As a university, courses are what we’re all about. We like to tell our visitors about them in an interesting and engaging way.

-Module information is not stored on the main website CMS like the rest of the course content.
+Module information is not stored on the main website content management system like the rest of the course content.

 It is edited by the module leader so all requests for updates should be directed to them.
-Contact the relevant school office in the first instance to flag errors:
+Please contact the relevant school office in the first instance to flag errors:

-If there is an issue with the application button (eg start date options) please contact the Systems Team.
+If there is an issue with the application button (such as start date options) please contact the Systems Team

 Requesting the removal of a course

 If your course is being discontinued and this has been agreed at School-level, please contact the Systems Team who will update the SITS record for the course.
 This will automatically remove the course from the website within a couple of days.
 If it doesn’t, please contact the Web Team.

 My course has been approved, what happens now?